red-panda-productions/SDALib/DOCUMENTATION.md

     }

 protected:
-    ///@brief initializes the AI, but this AI does not need initialization (still needs to be overridden) void InitAI() override
+    ///@brief Initializes the AI, but this AI does not need initialization (still needs to be overridden) void InitAI() override
     {
         // do nothing